CROI 2026 Chair and Vice Chairs

 David L. Thomas, MD

-Research Focus: Viral hepatitis, especially in HIV/hepatitis C virus (HCV)-coinfected individuals.
+Research Focus: Viral hepatitis, especially as it occurs in persons with HIV

 Annemarie M. Wensing, MD, PhD

-Research Focus: HIV cure and on transmission and mechanisms of HIV drug-resistance and since recently also on SARS-CoV-2 pathogenesis.
+Research Focus: HIV cure, transmission and mechanisms of HIV drug-resistance, SARS-CoV-2 pathogenesis

 Rotated Off the Program Committee